Outlander Tours of Scotland in 2020, departing from near Edinburgh

 Visit the Outlander filming locations near Edinburgh, then journey up to the stunningly beautiful Highlands where the novels are set.
 You’ll also cross ‘Over the Sea to Skye’...

 Enjoy all of this, and take a journey back through time to explore your own Past Lives too.
-Past life regression explained further below.
+Past life regression is optional and explained further below.

 - All 5-star reviews.